SamOllason/samollason.github.io/resources.markdown

 permalink: /resources/
 ---

-Here are some of the resources that I have found useful over the years.
+I'm a self-taught developer these are the resources that I have found useful over the years.
+Hopefully you will benefit from them too!

 # Web Development + JavaScript